khordoo/cross-entropy-cartpole-pytorch/README.md

 # Deployment
 - Install the dependencies and run the Jupyter notebook

-Note: To view the result of training including in tensorboard do the following steps:
+Note: To view the result of training steps in tensorboard perfrom the following steps:
 - Install tensorboard and tensorboardX
 - Run the code and wait until the end of the training
 - Execute the following code in the notebook